gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 just room for improvement to align the way how a "failed" service is called out.
 The "active" state should be always reported correctly.
-Because deployment tools like Ansible/Puppet will stop execution - but these tools do not care much if a service in an unexpected stopped status through a mark as "failed" or "inactive".
+Because deployment tools like Ansible/Puppet will stop execution when not - but these tools do not care much if a service in an unexpected stopped status through a mark as "failed" or "inactive".
 Whatever.

 ## boot time check